uvarc/rc-website/content/userinfo/accord/security.md

 # Security

-ACCORD is appropriate for HIPAA, FERPA, and other types of data with moderate security restrictions.
+ACCORD is appropriate for de-identified PII, FERPA, business confidential, and other types of de-identified sensitive data.
 ACCORD cannot be used to process highly-restricted data such as CUI, FISMA, and PCI data.

 ## Authentication